California - Pico-Union Independent Study

 Classes are held from approximately 8:00 am - 2:00 pm.
 The morning sessions consist of core academics that prepare students for graduation.
 The afternoon sessions are student electives where they will take hands-on classes as part of their vocational training in the healthcare and green career fields.

-SIATech Pico-Union at Youth Policy Institute is a nonprofit public charter high school.
+SIATech Pico-Union Independent Study at Youth Policy Institute is a nonprofit public charter high school.
 The school has an impressive track record for serving students who need to get back on-track to graduation.

 Like other public schools, SIATech is free and does not charge tuition.
 SIATech provides a high-quality academic program that emphasizes core academics, literacy, numeracy, and workplace-readiness skills.